smtcoq/smtcoq/doc/artifact.md

 proof certificate for it.
 If the checker can validate the certificate, the soundness of the checker allow us to establish a proof of the initial goal (aka `computational reflection`).
-In this use case, the trusted base consists only of Coq: if something else goes wron (e.g., the checker cannot validate the certificate), the tactic will fail, but nothing unsound will be added to the system.
+In this use case, the trusted base consists only of Coq: if something else goes wrong (e.g., the checker cannot validate the certificate), the tactic will fail, but nothing unsound will be added to the system.
  - `correct-by-construction checker`: the idea is to check the